Dijo-404/FEVER-ORACLE-Campus-Disease-Outbreak-Prediction-System/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
+2. Create a feature branch
-3. Commit changes (`git commit -m 'Add new feature'`)
+3. Commit changes
-4. Push to branch (`git push origin feature/new-feature`)
-5. Open a Pull Request
+4. Push and open a Pull Request